 - The embassy or consulate of the country that you want to visit.

-- A visa center.
+- A visa center in the UK.

 To complete your application for a Schengen visa in UK, you need to collect and submit the required documents.
 Require a checklist of these documents at the embassy of the country responsible for processing your application, and collect them according to the set criteria.